-Philippe Le Billon is Professor at the School of Public Policy and Global Affairs (SPPGA) and Geography at the University of British Columbia.
+Philippe Le Billon is Professor at the School of Public Policy and Global Affairs (SPPGA) and the Department of Geography at the University of British Columbia.
 His research interests include political economy of war, environment-development-security nexus, and environmental defenders.

 See his Google Scholar profile.